Adish99/Class1/README.md

 # Class1
-This is my repo of my regular class and This is my first commit.
+This is my repo of my regular class and This is my first commit.<br/>
 Hello there